legacysurvey/legacysurvey/pages/dr9/description.rst

 (:math:`grz`), with the :math:`z\hbox{-}\mathrm{band}` having the worst residuals.
 So, starting with DR9, we `correct DECaLS images to account for these residual sky patterns`_.

+In addition, a new set of fringe templates was created for DECam :math:`z\hbox{-}\mathrm{band}` images for DR9, with associated per-exposure fringe scale factors.
+For DR9, `these fringe templates and scale factors`_ replace the fringe correction applied by the Community Pipeline for DECam imaging in the :math:`z\hbox{-}\mathrm{band}`.

 .. _`correct DECaLS images to account for these residual sky patterns`: ../sky
+.. _`these fringe templates and scale factors`: ../fringe
+.. _`Source Detection`: #source-detection

 Tractor Catalogs
 ================